-Participation (10 points)
+Participation (20 points)

 Typically, attendance is not taken in my classes.
 College is supposed to be filled with adults acting like adults.
-However, to get you in the habit of acting responsibly, 70% of these 10 points will be based on attendance.
+However, to get you in the habit of acting responsibly, 60% of these 10 points will be based on attendance.
 Late arrival to class (after your name has been called) results in a 75% attendance grade for the day.
-The other 30% of these 10 points is assigned by the lab technician for keeping the team workspace tidy.
+The other 40% of these 10 points is assigned by the lab technician for keeping the team workspace and robot parts depots tidy.
 In general, late assignments are not accepted.
 Extenuating circumstances can result in exceptions to this rule, but agreement must be reached with the instructor in advance of the assignment or class that will be missed.
+D2L dropboxes will close at the beginning of class on due dates, and late submissions will be assigned a zero grade.

-Graded assignments (60 points)
+Graded assignments (50 points)

 Eleven graded assignments are weighted equally.
-Groups of up to 4 members may submit assignments 5-10 together.
+A single submission for each team will be collected for assignments not marked as individual.
 Due dates for the following topics are marked in the course schedule.